PaoloMazzon/Vulkan2D/README.md

 As it stands right now, VK2D is mostly ready to use, recently I made [Spacelink](https://github.com/PaoloMazzon/Spacelink) using it.
-It is not yet suitable for bigger projects simply because it does not sub-allocate memory (which means you can expect at best a little over ~1500 loaded textures at once before its crashing time) and less importantly only supports additive blending.
+It is not yet suitable for bigger projects simply because it does not sub-allocate memory (which means you can expect at best around ~4000 loaded textures at once before its crashing time).

 Documentation
 =============